 In addition to expanding the bicycle and pedestrian network, the City encourages walking and bicycling by installing outdoor bike parking, administering the Bike Rack Giveaway Program, and sponsoring events like Bike Walk Play.

-- Join the Bicycle Pedestrian Advisory Committee
+- Attend a Bicycle Pedestrian Advisory Committee meeting

 - Report an Accident or Close Call | Street Issue | Sidewalk Hazard | Trail Problem